SteffenPloetz/TGUI-XHML/README.md

 # <a name="limitations">Limitations</a>
 ## <a name="xhtml-functionality">XHTML functionality</a>
-Since the focus of this module is the **simple** integration of a ***rich text display widget*** and not on the full-fledged replacement for a browser control, a choice has to be made about the functionality to be implemented.
+Since the focus of this module is the **easy** integration of a ***rich text display widget*** and not on the full-fledged replacement for a browser control, a choice has to be made about the functionality to be implemented.
 Unfortunately, there is no clear line between something simple and compact on the one hand and something complex and excessive on the other - and so the choice of the functionality to be implemented is naturally subject to personal preferences and project requirements.

 Not yet implemented but important functionalities (in my opinion) of a ***rich text display widget*** are: